 You can start and stop recording of allocations during execution of your application as many times as you wish.
 When allocations are not recorded, memory profiling adds no performance overhead to the application being profiled.

 You can control recording of allocations from the profiler UI as described above, or via Profiler API.
 You can also record allocations from the start of application execution (see Running applications with the profiler).

 Object allocation recording results in the user interface

-Sampled object allocation recording option
+Sampled object allocation recording option (advanced topic)

 The idea is to estimate stack trace instead in order to reduce the overhead.
 It is similar to how CPU sampling works.
 The sampling thread periodically obtains stacks of running threads.
 When a thread creates a new object, the stack recently remembered for that thread is used as the object allocation stack estimation.

 And just like in case of CPU sampling, the sampled object allocation recording results are relevant only for methods longer than the sampling period.